Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 The output should tell you the twin-id doesn't exist.

+## Review

+The above sample uses a direct mapping between registrationId (in Device Provisioning Service) to deviceId (in IoT Hub) to digital twin Id (in Azure Digital Twins).
+In the [Azure Digital Twins and IoT Hub Integration Sample](https://github.com/Azure-Samples/digital-twins-iothub-integration/tree/main/device-simulator), the twin model is extended with an additional HubRegistrationId property that is used to reverse-lookup the original device from the twin.
+An additional AllocatedHub field in the twin can be added and filled in the allocation function to keep track of which device is registered in which IoT Hub.

 ## Clean up resources

 If you no longer need the resources created in this article, follow these steps to delete them.

 Using the Azure Cloud Shell, you can delete all Azure resources in a resource group with the [az group delete](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-delete) command.
 This removes the resource group; the Azure Digital Twins instance; the IoT hub and the hub device registration; the event grid topic and associated subscriptions; the event hubs namespace and both Azure Functions apps, including associated resources like storage.